 Other examples of religious support for the 99 Percent Movement include Trinity Wall Street and other churches in the Lower Manhattan area opening their doors to provide the protesters a place to rest, clergy in the Bay Area bringing a golden calf –symbolic of Wall Street greed — on a march through the financial district of San Francisco, the canon chancellor of St. Paul’s Cathedral resigning in protest over plans to evict protestors in London, the Archbishop of Canterbury calling for a financial transactions tax, and even the Vatican calling for an overhaul of global financial regulation and a return to more equitable economic relations.

-As we work to dispel the atmosphere of political despair, we ask that you contribute to our journalism.
-Over 80 percent of Truthout’s funding comes from small individual donations from our community of readers, and over a third of our total budget is supported by recurring monthly donors.
+Over 80 percent of Truthout‘s funding comes from small individual donations from our community of readers, and the remaining 20 percent comes from a handful of social justice-oriented foundations.
+Over a third of our total budget is supported by recurring monthly donors, many of whom give because they want to help us keep Truthout barrier-free for everyone.

-9 days remain in our fundraiser, and you can help by giving today.
+You can help by giving today during our fundraiser.
+We have 4 days to add 310 new monthly donors.
 Whether you can make a small monthly donation or a larger gift, Truthout only works with your support.